siangyin/HelloDay/README.md

 ### Challenges

-- Getting trouble in passing state object from form submission to Firebase storage
+- Getting trouble in passing state object from form submission to Firebase storage.
 Solution: to use local storage for data submission & retrieving.

 - Facing lot of error when using state to pass around to different components, and when calling for API.
 Solution: Setting default/ initial state check and managing all shared states in parent component which is App in my case.

-- Had issue of node module which causing the app do not display in localhost (npm start) showing e.g.
+- Had issue of node module which causing the app do not display in localhost (npm start) showing e.g. Uncaught Error: Cannot find module 'react/jsx-runtime'.
-  ,,,
-  Uncaught Error: Cannot find module 'react/jsx-runtime' ,,,

 Solution: Delete whole repo content and recreate-react-app and checking each line of code again.

 ### Learning